 There are not too many occupations today that deserve bragging rights more than the physical therapists and physical therapist assistants.

-Ok maybe not bragging rights, but when it comes to job satisfaction, PT holds it’s own.
+Ok maybe not bragging rights, but when it comes to job satisfaction, Physical Therapy jobs hold their own.

 Also, ask any physical therapist or PTA and they will tell you that they spend their time working in one of the most enjoyable jobs of all.

 How positive is the physical therapy assistant job outlook?

 Are there plenty of physical therapy employment opportunities?

 Today we will provide some physical therapy employment data to provide a clear answer.

 Beyond job satisfaction, we will look at employment and salary statistics.